nautobot/nautobot-app-data-validation-engine/docs/user/app_data_compliance.md

 >
 > For example, if a user fixes an object attribute that was incompliant with a built-in rule and then navigates to its `Data Compliance` tab, the object will still show as invalid for that built-in rule.
 This will remain the case until the job is ran again with the `Run built-in validation rules?` option checked.

+!!! note
+    When raising a ComplianceError, the attribute must exist on the object.
+To raise errors for custom fields, use cf_custom_field_name as the attribute name.

 ## How to Use

 ### Step 1.
 Create Data Compliance Rules